 Jazz Brunch

-Brunch with live jazz sounded like the perfect sendoff after our stay at the Hotel Monteleone, so I picked that meal for us to experience Criollo.
+Brunch with live jazz sounded like the perfect send-off after our stay at the Hotel Monteleone, so I chose that meal for us to experience at Criollo.

-The brunch menu is full of Southern favorites.
-Starters include sweet and savory beignets, fried green tomatoes, and jumbo lump crab cake.
+The brunch menu features a variety of Southern favorites.
+Starters include sweet and savory beignets, fried green tomatoes, and jumbo lump crab cakes.
 The honey-baked brie and strawberries with marcona almonds, Grand Marnier flambe, and sea salt crackers had my mouth watering.

 After three days of eating my way through New Orleans, I thought I'd go light with the Orchard Harvest, a fruit salad with Greek yogurt and banana bread ($15).